-Typically skunk dens can be found under front steps, sheds, porches, and decks.
+Skunks: Typically, skunk dens can be found under front steps, sheds, porches, and decks.
 Live traps placed by the den entrance allow for the skunk(s) to be captured alive and relocated as required.
-In the summer months a skunk is typically caught in less than one week.
-In the dead of winter skunks typically semi hibernate for a period of about six weeks.
-It can be unpredictable in the winter months how long it will take to capture a skunk.
+In the summer months, a skunk is typically caught in less than one week.
+In the dead of winter, skunks typically semi-hibernate for a period of about six weeks.
+Therefore, how long it will take to capture a skunk can be unpredictable in the winter months.
 Our approach is a passive approach when capturing live animals.
 This reduces the stress for the animal and allows a better opportunity of successful relocation.